lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Guides/How to set up Produce Seasons.md

 Add the appropriate Start Date and End Date for your new produce season.

-Make sure that your Start Date does not overlap with the end date of the “previous” season.
+Make sure that your Start Date does not overlap with the end date of the previous season.
 <br/>
 For example: if the 2024 season for local pome fruit ended on 31/12/2024, then the earliest start date for the 2025 season for local pome fruit is 01/01/2025.